Living Below Your Means: What That Means and Why It’s Important

 Reading the explanation, you’d be forgiven for thinking this is a new phenomenon.
 Nope.
 The famous French philosopher Denis Diderot first noticed the tendency to make reactive purchases in 1765.

 Sorry, there’s no blaming Google’s advertising algorithms for this one.
-You’ll need to ask someone who studies human behaviour if you want to understand why we’re inclined to head down this buying rabbit hole.
+You’ll need to ask someone who studies human behavior if you want to understand why we’re inclined to head down this buying rabbit hole.

-It might prove interesting, but for the sake of your finances a better question to ask is: How do I overcome the consumption tendency?
+It might prove interesting, but for the sake of your finances, a better question to ask is: How do I overcome the consumption tendency?

 Joshua Becker explains how to do that in the video above.
 Habit maestro James Clear also does a great job of unpacking why we want things we don’t need.

-Watch, read and learn.
+Watch, read, and learn.
 Mastering this tendency will ensure you keep your money where it belongs: in your bank account.

-Finance and Money Books Worth Reading (More Than Once)
+4. Finance and Money Books Worth Reading (More Than Once)

 While being in a financial pickle can be anywhere from not fun to downright unpleasant, the good news is that you’re not the first person to find yourself in this position.